Once a motor neuron has fired, all the muscle fibers in a muscle contract

 The muscle cell membrane is called the ________.

-Which of the following is true about smooth muscle contraction?
+Which of the following is not a role of ionic calcium in muscle contraction?

 Muscle tissue has all of the following properties except ________.